NBA Rumors: Celtics Could Get Julius Randle From Knicks Using $28.5 Million Trade Exception

-In a recent article, Greg Swartz of Bleacher Report talked about title contenders in the NBA and how they could fix their biggest roster problem with trade.
-For the Boston Celtics, Swartz suggested that they should try to acquire Julius Randle from the New York Knicks to address their need for improvement at the starting power forward position.
-Absorbing his $18.9 million salary this season wouldn’t be a problem for the Celtics.
+In a recent article, Greg Swartz of Bleacher Report talked about title contenders in the NBA and how they could fix their biggest roster problems with trade.
+For the Boston Celtics, Swartz suggested they should try to acquire Julius Randle from the New York Knicks to address their need for improvement at the starting power forward position.

-They wouldn’t be needing to sacrifice one of their core players to match New York’s outgoing salary since they have the $28.5 million trade exception that they created when they agreed to send Gordon Hayward to the Charlotte Hornets via a sign-and-trade deal.
+Swartz made this suggestion because Randle's $18.9 million salary wouldn't be a problem for the Celtics to absorb.
+Since they have the $28.5 million trade exception from their sign-and-trade deal with the Charlotte Hornets, where they gave them Gordon Hayward, the Celtics wouldn't need to sacrifice one of their core players to match New York's outgoing salary.
 Even if the Knicks demand the inclusion of a young player and a future first-round pick in the package, trading for Randle would still make a lot of sense for Boston.

 As Swartz noted, bringing Randle to Beantown would give the Celtics a versatile starting power forward who could help them improve their floor-spacing and assist percentage.